Americans quit their jobs at a record pace for the second straight month - NewsBreak

 The figures point to a historic level of turmoil in the job market as newly-empowered workers quit jobs to take higher pay that is being dangled by businesses in need of help.
 Incomes are rising , Americans are spending more and the economy is growing, and employers have ramped up hiring to keep pace.
 Rising inflation, however, is offsetting much of the pay gains for workers.

 Friday’s report follows last week’s jobs report, which showed that employers stepped up their hiring in October, adding 531,000 jobs, while the unemployment rate fell to 4.6%, from 4.8%.
-Hiring rebounded as the Delta wave, which had restrained job gains in August and September, faded.‘Christmas Cookie Price Index’ finds most expensive batches
+Hiring rebounded as the Delta wave, which had restrained job gains in August and September, faded.Oklahoma dairy company recalls raw milk over listeria concerns

 It is typically perceived as a signal of worker confidence when people leave the jobs they hold.
 The vast majority of people quit for a new position.